FarronF/limerick-council-meetings/meetings/2024/11/18-Monthly Meeting of the Metropolitan District of Limerick/Minutes - Meeting of the Metropolitan District of Limerick - 21st October 2024.md

 ***erected on the approach to Donoughmore Cross R512 to tackle speeding in the area.***

-**REPLY**: A driver feedback sign was installed on the inbound approach to the Donoughmore--- 12
+**REPLY**: A driver feedback sign was installed on the inbound approach to the Donoughmore
+---
+12

 junction on the R512 junction last year.
 LCCC Roads Department will monitor the situation